NeonGeckoCom/neon-docs/docs/skill_development/skill_documentation.md

 `Tags` contain some tags that apply to the skill.
 There are no hard rules about what may be in a tag, but `NeonGecko Original` is reserved for use with skills owned by the `NeonGeckoCom` organization.
+---
+`Language Support` is used to define the languages this skill supports `# TODO: Define Structure`

 ## LICENSE.md
 Every project on GitHub should contain a `LICENSE.md` file with a known license.